All fields are required

 Out of an abundance of caution, Georgia College voluntarily decided to close all campus dining facilities on Wednesday, February 6 due to reports of students having stomach pain.
 The Baldwin County Health Department has conducted testing and has concluded that there are no concerns that would prevent us from operating normally.
 As an additional precaution, all campus dining facilities have been thoroughly sanitized.
 All campus dining facilities, except the Lunch Box, will re-open tomorrow morning and operate on a normal schedule.

 However, as we are in the cold and virus season, we would like to take this opportunity to remind everyone to take necessary precautions to help prevent the spread of sicknesses.
-The Centers Disease Control (CDC) is a good resource and we encourage everyone to read the following link.

 As always, if you are sick, stay away from others!
 Do not share your illness and cover your mouth and nose.
 Clean your hands often and be aware that viruses can live on surfaces such as countertops.